 Gambling can be a enjoyable pastime and we

-would encourage people to use the resources on tour-tips to enhance their
+would encourage people aged 18 and over to use the resources on tour-tips to enhance their

 enjoyment from betting on golf.
 However, it is important to bet responsibly,